nekrut/BMMB554/2024/project.md

 ## Task 3: Write up

-Put your findings into a Google Doc that will be shared with you.
-IF YOU DO NOT GET A LINK: EMAIL YOUR INSTRUCTOR!!!
+Put your findings into a [Google Doc that was created for this purpose](https://docs.google.com/document/d/1LSAAlINoZfyZIa6GmRQVELaiSDejdAuXfZ-h6DKUWRw/edit?usp=sharing) (accessible only for psu.edu users).